-Millions of British workers feel forced to lie to their bosses about having to take stress-induced sick leave, research reveals.
+Millions of British workers feel forced to lie to their bosses about having to take stress-induced sick leave.

 A study by leading mental health charity Mind, released to coincide with Stress Awareness Day (3 November), finds that talking about workplace pressures remains a huge taboo.